-- Porcelain or ceramic ovenware can have small perforations in the handles or lids.
+- Scratched glass in the appliance door may develop into a crack.
+Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - Unsuitable ovenware may crack.
+Porcelain or ceramic ovenware can have small perforations in the handles or lids.
 These perforations conceal a cavity below.
-Any moisture that penetrates this cavity could cause the ovenware to crack. - Only use ovenware that is suitable for use in a microwave.
+Any moisture that penetrates this cavity could cause the ovenware to crack.
+Only use microwave-safe ovenware.